nf-core/eager/docs/usage.md

 #### `--gatk_ug_genotype_model`

-If selected GATK UnifiedGenotyper, which likelihood model to follow, i.e. whether to call use SNPs or INDELS etc. Options: `'SNP'`, `'INDEL'`, `'BOTH'`, `'GENERALPLOIDYSNP'`, `'GENERALPLOIDYINDEL`'.
+If the GATK UnifiedGenotyper is selected, which likelihood model to follow, i.e. whether to call use SNPs or INDELS etc. Options: `'SNP'`, `'INDEL'`, `'BOTH'`, `'GENERALPLOIDYSNP'`, `'GENERALPLOIDYINDEL`'.
 Default: `'SNP'`